Neighbourhood houses are not-for-profit centres where people of all abilities, backgrounds and ages can come to:

 There are over 350 neighbourhood houses across Victoria funded by the Victorian Government through the 'Neighbourhood House Coordination Program'.

-- Are you a Victorian Government funded neighbourhood house?
-Visit the neighbourhood house resource centre for guidelines, report templates, publications and other information.
+- Visit the Neighbourhood Houses Co-ordination Program resources page for guidelines, report templates, publications and other information.

-- Visit the Association of Neighbourhood Houses and Learning Centres (ANHLC) (opens in new browser) to find a neighbourhood house near you.
+- Visit Neighbourhood Houses Victoria to find a neighbourhood house near you.